-- 1 Click the Preset name field, and type a name. - 2 Click the Preset Options pop-up menu, and choose Add Preset.
-That preset is added to the list of saved presets.
+- 1 Click the Option menu and choose Save As New Preset. - 2 Type a name into the Burn In Preset dialog that appears, and click OK.
+That preset is added to the list of saved presets in the Option menu.